College Viability

 7. Can you really predict when a college will close?
 Absolutely not.
 There is no reliable way to do that.
 We simply let you compare a private college's data over a 6-year period.
 For example, if one college you are considering had an enrollment decrease over 6 years and the other an enrollment increase, it is fair to make a judgement that one is doing better than the other.
 The same could apply to graduation rates.
 If one has a 75% graduation rate and the other is at 45%, which would you prefer?
 The College Viability App lets you create customized comparisons of these factors and more .
 It's your judgement at the end.
 We just provide the easy-to-use tool.

-Copyright © 2020 College Viability, LLC - All Rights Reserved.
+Copyright © 2025 College Viability, LLC - All Rights Reserved.

-• Data / Reports
+• Financial Health Reports

 • Contact